5 Behaviors Quietly Unhappy Couples Exhibit Right Before Things Fall Apart

 Consider the distance between you and your spouse.
 If the Grand Canyon comes to mind, then you are most likely in a toxic marriage.

+One of the biggest signs of a toxic marriage is silence.
 Silence means a lack of communication.
 Silence means grudges are being held and being left unsaid.
 Silence means that connecting in any meaningful way is impossible.

 The hallmark of a healthy relationship is when two people can communicate well.
-Whether it's about what is for dinner, what your mother-in-law did last weekend, or the fact that they have pissed you off again, communication is what keeps people connected.
+Whether it's about what is for dinner, what your mother-in-law did last weekend, or the fact that they have ticked you off again, communication is what keeps people connected.

 When communication stops, so does any chance for a happy relationship.
 The silence that is left in its place is a petri dish wherein disconnection, anger and resentment can grow.
 Words go left unsaid and frustrations stew.